awsdocs/amazon-aurora-user-guide/doc_source/babelfish-information.md

 Babelfish is an option available with Aurora PostgreSQL version 13\.4 and higher releases\.
 Updates to Babelfish become available with certain new releases of the Aurora PostgreSQL database engine\.
 For more information, see the [https://docs.aws.amazon.com/AmazonRDS/latest/AuroraPostgreSQLReleaseNotes/Welcome.html](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraPostgreSQLReleaseNotes/Welcome.html)\.

 **Note**
 Babelfish DB clusters running on any version of Aurora PostgreSQL 13 can't be upgraded to Aurora PostgreSQL 14\.3, 14\.4, and 14\.5\.
+Major version upgrade from Aurora PostgreSQL 13\.x version is supported only to 14\.6 and later\.

 For a list of supported functionality across different Babelfish releases, see [Supported functionality in Babelfish by version](babelfish-compatibility.supported-functionality-table.md)\.